 Raul A. Campillo, City of San Diego District 7 Councilmember and Chair of the Mission Trails Regional Park Task Force, shared in a statement, “I’m thrilled to announce that the Bridge for Max initiative has been accelerated by this wonderful development.
 Thanks to the tireless advocacy of the LeNail/Yoler family and exemplary leadership from Sen. Atkins representing us in Sacramento, we are getting a crucial investment in a bridge that will make our park better, safer, and more accessible year-round for San Diegans and tourists.”

 The LeNail/Yoler began fundraising for the project on March 26, 2021, on what would have been Max’s 22nd birthday.
 The family established a fund at the San Diego Foundation and have raised more than $750,000.
-Additionally, the Mission Trails Regional Park Foundation has created a restricted fund to support the bridge project, and tax-deductible donations can be made through the MTRP Foundation’s online giving webpage, by phone, or mail.
-Donations may be mailed to MTRP Foundation, 1 Father Junipero Serra Trail, San Diego, CA, 92119.
-Please note that the donation is in support of the bridge project.
+To make a donation to support the project, please do so through the family’s fund at the San Diego Foundation.

 State Senate President pro Tem Toni Atkins, Councilmember and MTRP Task Force Member Joe LaCava (D-1), Councilmember and MTRP Task Force Chair Raul Campillo (D-7), Max Lenail’s parents Ben Lenail and Laurie Yoler, MTRP Foundation Executive Director Jennifer Morrissey, MTRP CAC Chair, MTRP Task Force member and MTRP Foundation Board member Dorothy Leonard, and MTRP Foundation Board President Lane MacKenzie.